 College, Adult, Nonprofit, and Corporate Group Workshop

-Bring your adult group to the Museum for a two-hour program on equity and inclusion.
-Participants will experience the Race: Are We So Different? exhibition and engage in a dialogue facilitated by trained educators.
+Bring your adult group to the Museum for a 90 minute to 2 hour program to understand the importance of equity and inclusion.
+Participants will experience the Race: Are We So Different? exhibition and engage in a dialogue facilitated by museum educators.
 Through this dynamic program, participants will learn about the science and history of race in America, talk openly about identity and ethnicity and the ways it impacts our lives personally and professionally, build trust among group members, and develop tools to continue these important conversations back at your school, place of business, or organization.

 Getting the Most Out of Your Workshop

 Before Your Visit.
 Your workshop with Race: Are We So Different? features a gallery experience and a dialogue facilitated by a trained educator.
 The exhibit connects to Common Core standards of reading, speaking and listening, and history/social studies, as well as National Science Standards.

 To prepare your students, explore the resources on the exhibit’s main site, maintained by the American Anthropological Association.
 There is a wealth of lesson plans on science and human variation, history, and identity and the lived experience of race.